 A typical example of this is an image titled “The Miniature,” showing a young European woman in a long, Victorian-era gown with a form-fitting bodice, holding an oval-framed miniature picture on a chain.
 Looming over her is a rake in a beret adorned with a long feather, a short dagger on his fine coat.

-Another shows a young woman, languidly holding a basket of flowers with distant valleys and mountains behind her.
-She pensively holds a finger to her cheek, with the title, “Why doesn’t he come?”
+Another shows a young woman, languidly holding a basket of flowers with a minaret and distant valleys and mountains behind her.
+She pensively looks on, with the title, “Why doesn’t he come?”

 ‘Fair Shelter Island’